Winrevair

 Therapeutic indication

-Winrevair, in combination with other pulmonary arterial hypertension (PAH) therapies, is indicated for the treatment of PAH in adult patients with WHO Functional Class (FC) II to III, to improve exercise capacity (see section 5.1).
+Winrevair, in combination with other pulmonary arterial hypertension (PAH) therapies, is indicated for the treatment of PAH in adult patients with WHO Functional Class (FC) II, III and IV.

 Authorisation details